StormWindStudios/LinuxNotes/README.md

 Nope!

-A useful command when compiling your own programs is `lconfig`, which generates any necessary links to the most recent shared libraries.
+A useful command when compiling your own programs is `ldconfig`, which generates any necessary links to the most recent shared libraries.
 If you try to run a new program and see a library error, this will often fix it:
 ```
 ubuntu@ubuntu-arm:~/openssl-3.0.0-alpha12$ sudo ldconfig
 ubuntu@ubuntu-arm:~/openssl-3.0.0-alpha12$ openssl version